heatherleaf/korpsearch/README.md

 `--max-dist` tells how many different binary indexes that will be created: it's the maximum adjacent distance between the tokens in the query.
 The default setting is 2.
 If you only want unary indexes you can set `--max-dist` to 0, and if you want mroe control you can use the `--templates` option instead of `--features`.

+Note that this can take quite some time for large corpora.
+If you use [PyPy](https://www.pypy.org/) it will be around twice as fast.

 The original `.csv` file is not used when searching, so you can remove it if you want (but then you cannot build any new indexes, so it's probably a bad idea).

 ## Searching from the command line